Ph.D. Cohort Entering 2017

 - April Newton is a journalism student, professional and teacher.
 Inspired by the Clinton impeachment trial, she returned to school to study journalism, ultimately finishing a master’s degree at Syracuse University.
 Since then, she has worked as a local television news producer, winning a regional AP award, and as a freelance journalist for local publications.
 She has also taught communication and journalism courses at several universities, most notably at Marquette University, where she worked with students to create television news shows that have been nominated for (and sometimes won) regional Emmy awards.
 April’s research interests are in broadcast journalism, visual journalism, and online and social media and journalism.

 - Allissa Richardson is an award-winning journalist and college professor.
 She has taught her unique brand of mobile journalism to youth in the United States, Europe and Africa.
 Students in Prof. Richardson’s global classroom learn to report news using only smartphones, tablets and MP3 players.
 She calls her high-tech reporters ‘mobile journalists’ or ‘MOJOs.’
 At age 25, Richardson joined the faculty of Morgan State University in Baltimore, Maryland.
 She served as coordinator of its journalism program, and launched and directed the Morgan MOJO Lab in 2010.
 Under her leadership, Morgan State became the first and only historically black college in the country to offer mobile journalism courses.
 By April 2011, Richardson was vetting invitations to expand her MOJO Lab project globally.
 She traveled to South Africa to teach HIV-positive girls how to report news using only an iPod Touch.
 In the wake of the Arab Spring revolts, Richardson was invited to Morocco to train Muslim women to become MOJOs too.
 The National Association of Black Journalists said Richardson empowered her students around the globe “to speak truth to power using new media.”
 In spring 2012, NABJ recognized her as its Journalism Educator of the Year for her international work.
 In 2013, Apple, Inc. inducted Richardson into its elite Distinguished Educator program for her innovative uses of its products.
 In 2014, Harvard University selected her for its prestigious Nieman Foundation Journalism Fellowship.
-She will defend her dissertation on April 25, 2017 and has already accepted a tenure-track position at the University of Southern California’s School of Journalism (with a joint appointment in the School of Communication.)
+Richardson successfully defended her dissertation in April, 2017 and is an assistant professor at University of Southern California’s Annenberg School For Communication and Journalism.